 Yellowstone National Park was the world’s first national park, set aside in 1872 to preserve the vast number of geysers, hot springs, and other thermal areas, as well as to protect the incredible wildlife and rugged beauty of the area.
 Yellowstone lies on top of a gigantic hotspot where light, hot, molten mantle rock rises towards the surface.
 Subsequently, the park contains half of all the world’s known geothermal features, with more than 10,000 examples of geysers and hot springs.
 In addition, black bears, grizzly bears, deer, elk, bison and wolves can all be found within the park borders.

-Manhattan is one of New York’s five boroughs and is what people most often think of when they picture New York.
+Manhattan is one of New York’s five boroughs and is what people most often think of when they picture New York City.
 It’s familiar skyline and sights have been featured a thousand times on screen.
 Walk in the shadow of the skyscrapers, picture the Statue of Liberty, see a Broadway show , climb the Empire State building, stroll Central Park, window shop on 5th Avenue or stagger around a museum.
-To search all the best travel sites at once and find the cheapest price visit our New York City Hotel page.

 The Grand Canyon is located in northern Arizona and is one of the great tourist attractions in the United States.
 Carved over several million years by the Colorado River, the canyon attains a depth of over 1.6 km (1 mile) and 446 km (277 miles) long.
 The Grand Canyon is not the deepest or the longest canyon in the world but the overwhelming size and its intricate and colorful landscape offers visitor spectacular vistas that are unmatched throughout the world.